 Day 5 - Coooking Day!

-Today is the day to become acquainted with the true Tuscan cuisine along with mamma Vilma.
-Vilma works and lives in Tavarnelle Val di Pesa, near Firenze where she owns a homemade pasta shop.
-Her passion for Tuscan cuisine is in her eyes, you will notice it right away!
-First of all, in the morning we blend in with the locals in the piazza, have a cappuccino (remember: cappuccino is a breakfast item for Italians) perhaps discussing politics and soccer then shop for local food to buy the ingredients for cooking.
-If you are familiar with the Italian language, you will recognize the beautiful Florentine accent everywhere here.
+Today, we become acquainted with true Tuscan cuisine alongside mamma Vilma.
+Vilma works and lives in Tavarnelle Val di Pesa, near Firenze, where she owns a homemade pasta shop.
+Her passion for Tuscan cuisine is in her eyes and you will notice it right away!

-We then participate in a demo and hands-on pasta making seminar.
-We put our hands to work while making all kinds of fresh pasta shapes: tortelli, ravioli, fettuccine and more.
-As an Italian meal does not only include pasta, we gather around Vilma’s kitchen where we cook the rest of the meal, eat, taste wine … and perhaps even have a siesta!
+We then participate in a demo and hands-on pasta-making seminar.
+We put our hands to work making all kinds of fresh pasta, and gather around Vilma’s kitchen where we cook the rest of the meal, eat, taste wine, and perhaps even have a siesta!
 What a day!